 Structural testing is a ‘white box’ or ‘glass box’ testing because in structural testing we are interested in what is happening ‘inside the system/application.
 Testers are required to know the internal implementations of the code.
 Here the testers need to know how the software is implemented, and how it works.
 It establishes traceability between the test cases and code structure.

 Structural coverage analysis identifies the code that is implemented without being linked to requirements.
 Such code could result in unintended functions.

 5) Test coverage by use case

 Use case testing technique covers an application on the transaction by transaction basis.
 Use case covers a user interaction with the system for different tasks.
 It is a sequence of steps describing user and system interaction.
-Traceability metrics from test case to use case will help us identify the test coverage.
+Traceability metrics from the test case to use case will help us identify the test coverage.